thu-coai/cotk/models/CVAE-tensorflow/Readme.md

 session: 	0
 	post:	<d> <eos>
 	resp:	alright what do you think <eos>
-	gen:	<go> i don't know i'm not sure that we have to be in the country and <eos>
+	gen:	<go> i dont know im not sure that we have to be in the country and <eos>

 	post:	alright what do you think <eos>
-	resp:	well i think air pollution is a pretty big problem right now and it's i mean i think it's a real bad problem i don't think that a lot is really being done about it at this point <eos> and there's just things like for a i think that
+	resp:	well i think air pollution is a pretty big problem right now and its i mean i think its a real bad problem i dont think that a lot is really being done about it at this point <eos> and theres just things like for a i think that
-	gen:	<go> i'm not going to have to pay this much more than what i consider <eos>
+	gen:	<go> im not going to have to pay this much more than what i consider <eos>

-	post:	well i think air pollution is a pretty big problem right now and it's i mean i think it's a real bad problem i don't think that a lot is really being done about it at this point <eos> and there's just things like for a i think that
+	post:	well i think air pollution is a pretty big problem right now and its i mean i think its a real bad problem i dont think that a lot is really being done about it at this point <eos> and theres just things like for a i think that
 	resp:	right <eos>
 	gen:	<go> yeah <eos> well i think it will be interesting to start getting ready for the next week <eos>

 	post:	right <eos>
-	resp:	and if you look at other countries like in the third world and stuff where people ride bikes and all that i'm sure that their <eos> air quality is much better than ours just as a result of their lack of having cars like if you look at los
+	resp:	and if you look at other countries like in the third world and stuff where people ride bikes and all that im sure that their <eos> air quality is much better than ours just as a result of their lack of having cars like if you look at los
-	gen:	<go> i don't know i don't know i don't know i think that i think that the reason i have been working for a lot of people say that i work for a company and i think that i think that the people that have been working for the ti and
+	gen:	<go> i dont know i dont know i dont know i think that i think that the reason i have been working for a lot of people say that i work for a company and i think that i think that the people that have been working for the ti and

-	post:	and if you look at other countries like in the third world and stuff where people ride bikes and all that i'm sure that their <eos> air quality is much better than ours just as a result of their lack of having cars like if you look at los
+	post:	and if you look at other countries like in the third world and stuff where people ride bikes and all that im sure that their <eos> air quality is much better than ours just as a result of their lack of having cars like if you look at los
-	resp:	hum okay well i mean also along the same lines i know that there's somebody i read one time about somebody's developed a test to look at the emissions from your car <eos>
+	resp:	hum okay well i mean also along the same lines i know that theres somebody i read one time about somebodys developed a test to look at the emissions from your car <eos>
 	gen:	<go> uh-huh <eos>

-	post:	hum okay well i mean also along the same lines i know that there's somebody i read one time about somebody's developed a test to look at the emissions from your car <eos>
+	post:	hum okay well i mean also along the same lines i know that theres somebody i read one time about somebodys developed a test to look at the emissions from your car <eos>
 	resp:	uh-huh <eos> right <eos>
 	gen:	<go> yeah <eos> yeah <eos> well i have to say that i have a pretty small town there that i used to be in the air force and i used to be a little bit of the ground <eos>

 ...

 ```

-#### For developer

-- You should remain similar output in this task.

 ### Performance